Gelson Martins: Atlético Madrid

 On 18 July 2018, Martins accepted an offer from Atlético Madrid.
 One week later, he was announced as a new player of the Spanish club after agreeing to a five-year deal on a free transfer.
-Sporting made an official complaint to FIFA over the transfer and demanded compensation of €100 million, the release clause of his cancelled contract.
+Sporting made an official complaint to FIFA over the transfer demanding compensation of €100 million, the release clause of his cancelled contract, and in May 2019 announced it had reached an agreement worth €22.5 million for the unlawful signing.

 Martins made his La Liga debut on 20 August 2018 in a 1–1 away draw with Valencia CF, where he played 18 minutes in place of Antoine Griezmann.
 Two months later, in a 1–0 victory against amateurs UE Sant Andreu in the round of 32 of the Copa del Rey, he scored his first goal.

 During his spell at the Metropolitano Stadium, Martins was sparingly played by coach Diego Simeone.

 Monaco

 On 27 January 2019, Martins joined AS Monaco FC on loan until the end of the season.
 He made his first Ligue 1 appearance on 2 February, providing an assist for Aleksandr Golovin early in the first half and also being involved in Cesc Fàbregas' goal in the 2–1 home victory over Toulouse FC.

 In July 2019, Martins joined Monaco outright after signing a five-year contract.
 The following 1 February, at the 30-minute mark of an away fixture against Nîmes Olympique, he repeatedly pushed referee Mikael Lesage in retaliation for his teammate Tiémoué Bakayoko's ejection seconds before, and was too sent off as his team eventually lost 3–1.
 For his actions, he was issued a six-month suspension on 5 March.

+Martins took part in no competitive games in the first half of the 2023–24 campaign.

+Olympiacos

+Martins moved to the Super League Greece with Olympiacos F.C. on 2 January 2024, agreeing to a deal until June 2026 for a reported fee of €3 million.
+He won the double in his first full season, scoring seven goals in the league.